 The most obvious adaptation for flight is a bird’s wings.
 They are the bird’s forelimbs.
 By flapping their wings, most birds can take off, glide, and power themselves through the air.

-Most birds have lightweight, hollow skeletons to aid flight.
+Most birds have lightweight skeletons with hollow bones to aid flight.
 Birds have high metabolisms (the amount of energy required to live), and have to eat large amounts of food.
 This is mainly because flying requires a great deal of energy.

 In addition to lungs, birds have a number of air sacs inside their bodies.
 This helps to move air in and out of a bird faster.
 This too is a necessity due to the high metabolism of birds.